bustle/bluestream/README.md

 [![Build Status](https://travis-ci.org/bustle/bluestream.svg?branch=master)](https://travis-ci.org/bustle/bluestream) [![Try bluestream on RunKit](https://badge.runkitcdn.com/bluestream.svg)](https://npm.runkit.com/bluestream)

 A collection of NodeJS Streams and stream utilities that work well with promises and async functions.
 Think `through2-concurrent` with promise support.
 The goal is to reduce the edge cases when mixing streams and promises.
-These are a little slower than normal streams but much more forgiving.
+In general Promises are slower than callbacks but these streams a lot more forgiving than node core.

-Originally forked from [promise-streams](https://github.com/spion/promise-streams) but with some different goals and a lot more tests.
-Named after bluebird but not actually using bluebird.
-(Though we work great with it, highly recommended!)

 - `ReadStream` Easy async producing of data
 - `TransformStream` Easy async transforming of data